ethz-asl/ros_vrpn_client/README.md

       <param name="vrpn_server_ip" value="192.168.1.100" />
     </node>

-Old Installation HowTo
+Installation HowTo
 ===============
 Installation Ubuntu
 -------------------
 A catkinized version of VRPN can be found here: https://github.com/ethz-asl/vrpn_catkin

 For further information about VRPN, please consult their website: https://github.com/vrpn/vrpn

-Alternative:
-You can use install_vrpn.sh to download, compile, and install VRPN.

 Installation OS X
 -----------------
-`brew install vrpn`
-DONE! :)
+Use the catkinized package above.

 TF coord frames
 ----------------

 1. /optitrak
         - world frame that we will use.
         - X axis is along the x axis of the clibration pattern.
         - Z axis is vertically up.